Pushkar3112/HOSPITAL_MANGEMENT-SYSTEM/README.md

 ## Overview

-The system provides essential features for hospital workflows, such as managing patients, doctors, appointments, and billing.
+The system provides essential features for hospital workflows, such as managing patients, doctors, appointments.

 ---